ufjschool/mmc3260/assignments.md

 5. [Planet Money Makes a T-Shirt](http://apps.npr.org/tshirt/#/title)
 6. [Invisible Child, part 1](http://www.nytimes.com/projects/2013/invisible-child/#/?chapt=1)

 Each reaction paper should be at least 500 words and provide your thoughts on the effectivness of the story.
 What excelled?
 What could have been done better?
 What should have been included?
 Graduate students should write at least 1,000 words per reaction paper.
+Reaction papers are submitted by uploading a Word or similar file to Canvas.

 Reaction assignments comprise 12 percent of your grade.

 ## Exams

 Exams are given based on lecture content and guest speakers.
 Lecture material will not be available online.
 You must come to lecture.
+Exams will be given during our lecture time.

 Exams comprise 24 percent of your grade.

 ## Project

 Your final project is a personal website that you will build throughout the semester following lab videos.
 Grading details will be added soon.
+You will submit your project by pasting the a link to your project within Canvas.

 Excerise assignments comprise 32 percent of your grade.